AviSantoso/go-image-service/web/public/content/home.md

 ## Welcome

-<b>Go Image Service</b> allows you to store 📦 and manage your images and Albums in the Cloud ☁.
+<b>Go Image Service</b> allows you to store 📦 and manage your images and albums in the Cloud ☁.

 Get started by [logging in](/login) through the navigation bar using your Google account.